Carrooi/Node-DependencyInjection/README.md

 ## Without configuration

-Maybe it will be better for someone to use this DI without configuration, so here is example of application and translator definition.
+Maybe it will be better for someone to use this DI without configuration, so here is example of application, translator and jquery definition.

 ```
 var DI = require('dependency-injection');